KevinVan720/animated_styled_widget/README.md

 );
 ```

-Then the widget will both fade and slide in.
+Then the widget will both fade and slide in once it shows up in the viewport.
 If you use extend, the animation will play one after another.
 Preset animations make animations much easier to use while still offer you great flexibility.

 ![style_demo13](https://i.imgur.com/1GXSxxq.gif)